- Admissions and Advising

 EDAD 5390 - Campus-Level School Law (3 hours)

 EDAD 5400 - Management of School Resources (3 hours)

 EDAD 5610 - School Communications and Public Relations (3 hours)

-EDAD 5630 - Organizational Change and School Improvement (3 hours)
+EDAD 5650 - Professional Development and Supervision (3 hours)

-Upon completion of the four core courses, candidates are eligible for a probationary principal's certificate.
-This allows the candidate to serve as an administrator for one year and is renewable for two additional one-year periods.
+Upon completion of four courses, candidates are eligible for a probationary principal's certificate.
+This allows the candidate to serve as an administrator for one year.
+Students must be enrolled at UNT throughout the period of the probationary certificate.
 The candidate must complete the whole certification program before the probationary certificate elapses.
 In order to be awarded the probationary certificate, the candidate must be serving in a position that would require the principal's certificate.

 Time Limit for Courses